suraj4502/suraj4502/README.md

 <h1 align="center">Hi 👋, I'm Suraj</h1>

-## Data Scientist | Machine Learning Engineer
+## Data Scientist

 Welcome to my GitHub profile!

-I'm passionate about leveraging data to gain insights and solve complex problems.
+I'm a Data Scientist with strong expertise in **Data Engineering**, passionate about solving complex problems, and continually learning new technologies.
 I have experience in machine learning, data analysis, and data visualization.
 Feel free to explore my repositories and projects below.

 <h3 align="left">Connect with me:</h3>